 If you haven’t already, you should learn how to make butter.
-It’s so simple that I believe everyone needs to do it at least once.
+It’s so simple that I believe everyone needs to make homemade butter at least once.

 To experience the best of what homemade butter can be, I only bother making it if I’ve got some extra raw cream from grass-fed cows on hand.
 Otherwise, I buy Kerrygold Irish Butter or Organic Valley’s Pasture Butter.
 Both are rich, yellow butters from grass-fed cows.
 They’re just not raw.
-(For online sources of butter from grass-fed cows, check out the listings on Resources Page.)
+(For online sources of butter from grass-fed cows, check out Where to Find Butter from Grass-Fed Cows.)

 How To Make Butter: The Players